codetalker7/codetalker7.github.io/README.md

 ![alt text](/assets/images/homepage-modified.png "My picture"){:width="250px"}
 {: refdef}

 Welcome to my homepage!
-I am a student at the [Chennai Mathematical Institute](https://www.cmi.ac.in/){:target="\_blank"}, a research insitute based in Chennai, India.
 I am a passionate problem solver, and I also love to write code.
 You can find a lot of what I do on this site.

+As part of the [Laboratory for Computational Social Systems (LCS2) @IIT Delhi](https://www.lcs2.in/people_restructured.html) (led by [Dr. Tanmoy Chakraborty](https://tanmoychak.com/)) as a research assistant, I'm currently working on problems revolving around *large language models* (LLMs), particularly problems on model and inference efficiency, and fact-discovery capabilities of LLMs.

-As a part of the [Networks and Learning Group at TIFR Mumbai](https://abhishek-sinha-tifr.github.io/group.html) (led by [Dr. Abhishek Sinha](https://abhishek-sinha-tifr.github.io/)), I'm currently working on problems in the intersection of learning theory, convex optimization and online algorithms.
-This work involves designing provably optimal online policies for many problems arising frequently in ML domains: the online subset selection problem, for which we introduced an efficient online policy (which is also the first of it's kind to incorporate *hints* in learning optimal subsets), the contextual bandits problem with a new concave $\alpha$-fairness objective, for which we developed the first such policy in the bandit information setup, and I'm currently working on problems in the domain of online meta-learning and multi-task learning.
+During my masters ([@CMI](https://www.cmi.ac.in/)), I also worked as a research assistant at the [Networks and Learning Group at TIFR Mumbai](https://abhishek-sinha-tifr.github.io/group.html) (led by [Dr. Abhishek Sinha](https://abhishek-sinha-tifr.github.io/)), wherein I worked on problems in the intersection of learning theory, convex optimization and online algorithms.
+This work involved designing provably optimal online policies for many problems arising frequently in ML domains: the online subset selection problem, for which we introduced an efficient online policy (which is also the first of it's kind to incorporate *hints* in learning optimal subsets), the contextual bandits problem with a new concave $\alpha$-fairness objective, for which we developed the first such policy in the bandit information setup, and problems in the domain of online meta-learning and multi-task learning.
 Check out my [research work](/pages/research){:target="\_blank"}.

-I'm also interested in applied areas of ML, including deep learning, natural language processing and automatic differentation (in particular, source to source AD).
+I'm also interested in applied areas of ML, including deep learning, natural language processing (particularly LLMs) and automatic differentation (in particular, source to source AD.
+Art like [Zygote.jl](https://github.com/FluxML/Zygote.jl)).
 I also like to learn about programming languages and the ecosystem of toolchains surrounding them.
 In math, I'm mainly interested in algebra, topology and probability theory.

 In my free time, I love contributing to open source software.
 Check out some of my open source contributions on my [GitHub profile(@codetalker7)](https://github.com/codetalker7){:target="\_blank"} or [here](/pages/code){:target="\_blank"}.
 I also love speed typing ([this](https://data.typeracer.com/pit/profile?user=code_talker){:target="\_blank"} is my last TypeRacer profile, which I've abandoned.
 I'm currently using [this](https://data.typeracer.com/pit/profile?user=professor_pyg){:target="\_blank"} one).
+I'm also a huge NBA fan, and I love listening to and playing metal music (one of my favorite bands is [Periphery](https://periphery.net/))!

-This website is updated whenever I have something new to add (check the bottom of this page for major updates), which most likely is at the end of a semester.
+This website is updated whenever I have something new to add (check the bottom of this page for major updates).
 My contact information is available below.
 I would love to talk about math/computer science/open source software.
 A copy of my resume is available on request.

 - **Email**: [chaudhary@cmi.ac.in](mailto:chaudhary@cmi.ac.in), [urssidd@gmail.com](mailto:urssidd@gmail.com).
 - **Google Scholar**: [Siddhant Chaudhary](https://scholar.google.com/citations?user=WZ9a08wAAAAJ&hl=en)